-After a short approach route from Zalmplaat station through the new-build district of the same name, we reach the river Oude Maas, where a number of residential towers are enjoying the view.
+After a short approach route from Zalmplaat station through the district of the same name, we reach the river Oude Maas.
+A number of residential towers are enjoying the view here.

 And there is also the first grove: the Visserijgriend, through which a boardwalk gracefully winds its way.
 At high tide there is a dry feet route over the dike.

 After the Spijkenisser Bridge and the Hoogvliet marina, another wild area in the floodplain follows: the Ruigeplaatbos.
 A 500 meter long pedestrian walkway runs along the banks of the river.
 And at high tide even through the river, but here too there is a dry alternative.

 The route then takes us inland, past the Heerlijkheid Hoogvliet, which has a small arboretum.
 There is also a chill hill where, sitting in bright red plastic benches, one can enjoy the view over Hoogvliet, the industry and the green zones in between.

 We walk through Bonaire Park along the foot of a ten-meter-high overgrown noise barrier.
 Nevertheless, it does not stop all the noise from the A15 motorway.
 But it helps to imagine that the sound is caused by a large waterfall.

 We cross a neighborhood access road, the Aveling.
 For the really desperate there is a McDonald’s here, otherwise cafes and restaurants along this route are unfortunately sparse.